Helping parents talk about their child's mental health

 What do you think?

 When you take your child to the doctor, do you share information about the child's behavior and emotions?
 Why do you think parents don't view these as medical concerns?
-Share your thoughts in the comments and on Facebook and Twitter @MottNPCH.
+Share your thoughts with us on Twitter @csmottpoll.